heremaps/here-azure-serverless/armTemplates/100-hlsARMTemplateServerlessFunctions/README.md

 </a>

 This template does the following things
-	1. Creates standard storage account.
+	1. Creates standard storage account/use existing storage.
 	2. Creates a function app.
 	3. Creates 7 HTTP trigger functions.